Michael-Ian/Michael-Ian.github.io/projects.md

 ## Concept

-Unlike standard tutoring, SAYU positions itself as a “language gym” — where users don’t learn more English, they **use** the English they already know.
+Unlike standard tutoring, GreenTea positions itself as a “language gym” — where users don’t learn more English, they **use** the English they already know.
 The core message: **“Practice > Theory.”**

 Content emphasizes:
 - Real conversational practice